 - P2P file-sharing (torrenting)

-If you want to engage in any of these activities above, you’d better make sure you purchase one of the fastest 2019 VPN services.
+If you want to engage in any of these activities above, why bother with slow services if you can choose the fastest VPN ever made.

 How to make your VPN connection faster